jbasen/Crestron-Home-Assistant/README.md

 let me know.
 You can send me an email at the address in the module help.
 Thanks

 Releases:
+v1.5 - Fixed a problem with dual temperature set points in the climate module.
+Also, added support for max/min humdiity in the climate module though I'm not sure of a thermostat that supports this feature.

 V1.43 - Fixed bug in light module where it wouldn't recognize certain colored lights properly